 When looking for financing, the first thing most business owners look for is small business loans.
 This initial response comes from banks being the traditional funding source over the past century.
-But in the course of research, many merchants seeking funding discover that there are actually dozens of ways they can fund their business, mostly thanks to the advancements of digital banking and online lending.
+But in the course of the research, many merchants seeking funding discover dozens of ways to fund their business, primarily thanks to the advancements of digital banking and online lending.

-Small business loans get the most attention for their low interest rates and reputable bank backing.
-Typically, loans are issued only for businesses that have been open and operating for a year or more with strong bank statements, credit scores and revenue.
-Among the financing options for entrepreneurs, who qualify, are U.S. Small Business Administration loans, term loans, alternative funding, business lines of credit and equity investors.
-Because of the need for credibility, startups have a harder time securing funding, but there are still plenty of options.
+Small business loans get the most attention for their low-interest rates and reputable bank backing.
+Typically, loans are issued only for businesses that have been open and operating for a year or more with solid bank statements, credit scores, and revenue.
+Among the financing options for entrepreneurs, who qualify, are U.S. Small Business Administration loans, term loans, alternative funding, business lines of credit, and equity investors.
+Because of the need for credibility, startups have a more challenging time securing financing, but there are still plenty of options.

 Small Business Loans: Financing made for you!